ramigs/netlify-lambda-github-webhook-router/README.md

 npm run lambda-serve
 ```

-Function will be running at http://localhost:9000/webhookParser
+Function will be listening at http://localhost:9000/webhookParser

 ### Testing locally

 You can send a `POST` request to http://localhost:9000/webhookParser , following the same
-request of GitHub's Webhook.
+request format of GitHub's Webhook.

-If you send the following HTTP request, and you have `11-Custom-Video-Player` site/folder added to your env variables, with the respective Netlify endpoint, the site's build and deploy will be triggered.
+If you send the following HTTP request, and you have `11-Custom-Video-Player` site/folder added to your env variables, as well as its respective Netlify endpoint, the build and deploy will be triggered.

 ```json
 {